 She shook her head, still staring into his eyes.
 “I can’t decide which feeling for you is stronger, Lightsong.
 My love or my frustration.”

 He took her hand, then kissed it.
 “I accept them both, Blushweaver.
 With honor.”
 And with that, he turned from her, drawing his servants away as he approached his box seat.
-Weatherlove had arrived, and his pavilion was being erected.
+Weatherlove had arrived.

 That only left the God King and his bride.
-Once they arrived, the court would convene.
+Once they were in attendance, the court would convene.
 Lightsong sat down, wondering where Siri was.
-She usually arrived long before it was time to begin.
+She usually got to the arena long before it was time to begin.

 Something must have delayed her, he thought.
 However, he found it difficult to focus his attention on the young queen.
 Blushweaver still stood on the walkway where he had left her.
 She was watching him.